nsvgsh/sandbox/docs/app-overview.md

 ## Schema and migrations
 - `docs/db-schema.sql` is a baseline schema document.
 Authoritative schema includes additive changes in `supabase/migrations/`.
   - Examples: `ad_events.status` extended with `completed/used`, indexes on `(reward_payload->>'impressionId')`, `claim_level_bonus_v3` (A‑only gating, idempotency, marks ads as used), `level_events.template_id` ensured.

+## Home Screen

+- The main tap area is centered with an animated circular CTA ring that reads "START TAP TO EARN REAL CASH".
+The ring rotates when idle, fades out immediately on tap, and fades back in after ~1s of inactivity.
+It is decorative (`aria-hidden`) and respects `prefers-reduced-motion` (disables rotation).
+Typography follows Lilita One with subtle stroke and drop-shadow, and sizing adapts to the 320–420px container range.